By admin in Elder Law, Estate Planning & Asset Protection, Social Security Benefits

 Fluctuating earnings can present a special problem.
-Monthly pay in excess of prior earning levels known by the SSA must be reported by the 10th day of the month after it’s received so that future SSI payments can be adjusted.
+Monthly pay in excess of prior earning levels known by the SSA must be reported by the 10th day of the month after it’s received so that future SSI payments can be adjusted spotify promotion.
 If SSA isn’t notified in a timely manner, an overpayment and benefit recovery may occur.
 The SSA has just instituted procedures for reporting income by telephone and online.

 Placing funds in a special needs trust (SNT) or ABLE account can help prevent SSI reductions for excess resources, since resources protected in that manner aren’t considered countable.
 In general, annual contributions to an ABLE account may not exceed $15,000 (2018 limit).
 [However, that cap can be exceeded to accommodate beneficiary earnings below the federal poverty limit ($12,060 for an unmarried individual in 2018) if the individual doesn’t participate in an employer retirement plan.]
 This can be a convenient way of handling pay that might add up the following month to exceed the $2,000 resource limit, since ABLE accounts can be managed by the beneficiary.
 SNTs, which don’t have contribution limits, may be a good choice for inheritances or large financial gifts, but distributions are made at the trustee’s sole discretion.

 Sometimes SSA is at fault due to flawed calculations or by failing to consider information that’s been reported.
 So it’s important to maintain proper documentation when communicating about changed circumstances.
 Beneficiaries should: